felps77/felps77/README.md

 🇬🇧  Hello there!
 How are you doing?
     I hope everything is fine! 🙏
     We are in 2022 and we all know that it's been really difficult to keep cool during this Coronavirus pandemic.
-    Count until five and take a deep breath, and imagine things that make you feel good, and here we go!
+    Count until five and take a deep breath, and imagine things that make you feel good... then let´s go!

 👀